 Director candidates are approved and nominated by the Board based upon the recommendations of the Nominating & Governance Committee, and upon the Nominating & Governance Committee's and the Board's evaluation in light of relevant criteria approved by the Board.
-The chair of the annual meeting of stockholders may, if the facts warrant, determine and declare at the meeting that a stockholder nomination was not made in accordance with these procedures.
-If the chair makes such determination, the nomination shall be disregarded.

 For purposes of clarification, the foregoing is meant solely to provide guidelines for consideration of stockholder director nominees and shall not create any obligation on the part of the Nominating & Governance Committee to recommend any stockholder nominee to the Company's Board.
-Furthermore, the discretion as to whether to include a stockholder's director nominee in the Company's annual proxy statement shall be made by the Company's Board in its sole discretion taking into account such factors as it may deem relevant; provided, however, nothing herein shall excuse the Company and its Board from complying with all applicable laws and regulations promulgated by the Securities and Exchange Commission (the "SEC") and the New York Stock Exchange (the "NYSE") listing requirements from time to time regarding stockholder nominees for director.
+Furthermore, the discretion as to whether to include a stockholder's director nominee in the Company's annual proxy statement shall be made by the Company's Board in its sole discretion taking into account such factors as it may deem relevant; provided, however, that nothing herein shall excuse the Company and the Board from complying with all applicable laws and regulations promulgated by the Securities and Exchange Commission (the "SEC") and the Nasdaq Stock Market LLC (the "Nasdaq") listing requirements from time to time regarding stockholder nominees for director.